 travel discounts/deals.

-According to the U.S. Travel Association, over 768 million earned vacation days were unused in 2019.
+According to Forbes, over 764 million earned vacation days were unused in 2023.
 Over 236 million of those days were completely forfeited meaning over $65 billion dollars in benefits were lost to employees.
-And by the end of 2021, things weren't much better, with Americans leaving, on average, 9.5 unusued vacation days on the books.
+And by the end of 2023, things weren't much better, with Americans leaving, on average, 6.5 unused vacation days on the books.
+This is an improvement from a few years ago, but that's still earned time that's not being used - leaving workers burnt out and craving the chance to rest and relax throughout the year.

 Show Your Kids a Healthy Work-Life Balance